User Guide

 Constants

 In the constants section, essential and user-defined constants are configured.
 Some constants can be expressed as a function of other constants.
-Followings are the essential constant depending on the equation to solve.
+The following constants are essential, depending on the equations being solved.

 gamma — ratio of the specific heats.
 For conventional air,